bufbuild/protobuf-es/README.md

    curl https://raw.githubusercontent.com/bufbuild/protobuf-es/main/packages/protobuf-test/extra/example.proto > proto/example.proto
    ```

-4. Generate your code:
+4. Generate your code with `buf` or `protoc`:

    ```bash
    npx buf generate proto
    ```

-   \*\* Note you can also use `protoc` if desired.
+You should now see a generated file at `src/gen/example_pb.ts` that contains a type `User`, and a schema `UserSchema`.

-You should now see a generated file at `src/gen/example_pb.ts` that contains a class named `User`.
 From here, you can begin to work with your schema.

 ## Packages